15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 Cons:

-Just as with the TRIMUI Smart Pro and the R36S, the budget H700 chip on the RG40XXH means flawless PS1 gameplay, with occasional success with running N64/PSP titles at decent speed – but nothing more than that.
-Still, in my opinion it’s one of the better designed 4:3 handhelds out there.
+Just as with the TRIMUI Smart Pro and the R36S, the budget H700 chip on the RG40XXH means excellent PS1 gameplay, with occasional success with running N64/PSP titles at decent speed – but nothing more than that.
+Still, in my opinion it’s one of the better designed cheaper 4:3 handhelds out there.

-7. R36H (4:3)
+10. R36H (4:3)

 R36H